agimus-project/agimus-demos/README.md

-# agimus_demos_description
+# Entry point for AGIMUS project demos

-Description of the environments for the AGIMUS demos.
+Follow [these steps](doc/docker.md) to set up the docker for the project.